Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 14 October 2020: Appeals Commissioner

-Christina Clark spent over 25 years in executive and leadership roles in the electric utility industry obtaining extensive experience in the areas of planning, operations, and customer service.
-Christina has a significant understanding of quasi-judicial tribunals from interactions with the Alberta Utilities Commission.
-Christina is a professional engineer registered in Alberta and has trained as a mediator at the Alternative Dispute Resolution Institute of Alberta.
-She currently serves on the City of Edmonton Assessment Review Board, as well as on the Board of Appeal of the Association of Professional Engineers and Geoscientists of Alberta.
+Christina Clark is a professional engineer who has spent over 25 years in executive and leadership roles in the electric utility industry.
+She trained as a mediator at the Alternative Dispute Resolution Institute of Alberta, and holds an advanced certificate in Adjudication for Administrative Agencies, Boards and Tribunals from Osgoode Hall Law School at York University.
+She currently serves on the City of Edmonton Assessment Review Board, and the Board of Appeal of the Association of Professional Engineers and Geoscientists of Alberta.

 Joshua Fernando is a Commissioner.